opengeospatial/HY_Features/section_7.md

 ![Figure 23: Conjoint / contained catchment (UML class diagram)](figs/fig23.png)
 Figure 23: Conjoint / contained catchment (UML class diagram)

 The **upperCatchment** and **lowerCatchment** associations connect the catchment to the adjacent catchment above or below.
-This allows to describe connected catchments without knowing their inflow or outflow.
+This allows the description of connected catchments without knowing their inflow or outflow outfalls.
 If required, this association shall be used to trace the catchment network in upstream direction from mouth to source, or downstream from source to mouth.

 ![Figure 24: Upper / lower catchment (UML class diagram)](figs/fig24.png)
 Figure 24: Upper / lower catchment (UML class diagram)

 The **realisation** association relates the catchment to a feature which realises the logical catchment.
-This supports to link multiple realisations of the same catchment.
+This supports linking multiple realisations of the same catchment.
 If required, this association shall be used identify a particular realisation.
 In case of a topological realisation, the realisation of the catchment shall be of higher dimension than the realisation of the outfall.

 | **Requirements Class** | [/req/hy_hydrofeature/hydrocomplex/catchment] (/req/hy_hydrofeature/hydrocomplex/catchment) |
 | --- | --- |